When Shaimaica Ferguson’s new baby Amani Early gets a little older, she’s in for quite a story about the day she was born.

 Relief washed over her as boyfriend Thomas Early explained that their baby was in the NICU.
 But Ferguson wasn’t yet out of the woods.

 Doctors explained to Early and Ferguson that she had just a 50-50 chance of survival with traditional treatment.
-The best hope was ECMO, Lee said, but there were no guarantees.
+The best hope was ECMO, but there were no guarantees.
 It would just be a matter if, once she was off it, would her heart beat again on its own?
 They chose ECMO.

 While Ferguson was on the ECMO machine with her life still hanging in the balance, Amani was brought in for skin-to-skin contact with her mother.